 You're beautiful on the inside, too

 This is probably the hardest part of the cleaning process, but surely it’s the one that’s most worth it!
 So get out the bin bags, clear out the rubbish and get cleaning.
 I like to hoover the carpets and seats to give an overall fresh feeling, as well as wiping off the dust from the dashboard and other plastic parts that I forget about.
 And to give me that fresh valeted feeling – I’ll always finish it off with a new air freshener!
-A great tip for cleaning those hard to reach, awkward places (such as air vents) is to use an old, soft bristled tooth brush!
+A great tip for cleaning those hard to reach, awkward places (such as air vents) is to use an old, soft bristled tooth brush or make-up brush!
 This will help you clean in all the nooks and crannies.